cbarkr/blog/content/ctf/picoCTF/heap 3.md

 ![[mitre_uaf.png]]

-To check if a UAF is in play here, let's print the heap,
+Before exploiting the vulnerability, let's first demonstrate it.
+We first print the heap:

 ![[heap_init.png]]

-Now if we free `x` and print the heap again, we see that, although `x` itself does not exist, the memory location pointed to by `x->flag` is still occupied by the string `bico`!
+Then we free `x` and print `x->flag`.
+Notice that printing `x->flag` produces the same result as before.
+Why is that?

 ![[uaf.png]]

-So we have confirmed that `x->flag` is used after `x` is freed.
-If we can allocate memory at `x->flag`, we win.
+This is because `free` does not remove `x`'s data from the heap, but rather, marks that chunk of memory as available to re-allocate. `x->flag`, when used after `x` is freed, still references the same address and thus retrieves the same value as before.

+The task is then very simple: allocate our own object that changes the value accessed by `x->flag`.
 Let's now take a look at `chall.c` to see how we can do this.
 ## `chall.c`
 Two of the most important portions of the source code are highlighted below.
 ### `object`